top of page

 *Must show DD214 or proof of Active Duty (Veterans or Active Duty)

-We can help you find a dog and training is $65.00 per session.
-This is 1/3 of the cost.
+Training is $85.00 per session.
+This is 1/2 of the cost.
 Our veterans and active duty clients have given so much to our country, therefore we do not charge them for training.
 Sponsors and donors offset costs for all training.
 Sponsorships for a service dog team are $10,000 - this covers the total cost of training a service dog.
-If you are a Veteran or Active Duty, services are free, and there are several occasions where we might have a dog that is fully trained.
+If you are a Veteran or Active Duty, services are free.
 Additionally, a one time $15.00 fee will be charged for a background check, regardless of status.

 IMG_5912_edited.jpg